solana-mobile/mobile-wallet-adapter/spec/spec.md

 - `auth_token`: an auth_token returned by [`authorize`](#authorize), [`reauthorize`](#reauthorize), or [`clone_authorization`](#clone_authorization) for which access to `sign_and_send_transaction` was requested
 - `transaction`: one or more base64-encoded transaction payload to sign, each with a maximum pre-encoding size of `MAX_TRANSACTION_SZ`
 - `commitment_level`: one of `processed`, `confirmed`, or `finalized`
-- `cluster_endpoint`: (optional) if set, the RPC endpoint of the Solana network cluster to send the signed transaction(s) to.
-If not set, the wallet endpoint determines which RPC endpoint (and cluster) to send transactions to.
+- `cluster`: (optional) if set, the Solana network cluster to send the signed transaction(s) to; supported values include `mainnet_beta`, `testnet`, `devnet`.
+If not set, the wallet endpoint determines which cluster to send transactions to.
 - `skip_preflight`: (optional) see the JSON-RPC [sendTransaction](https://docs.solana.com/developing/clients/jsonrpc-api#sendtransaction) API.
 If not set, defaults to `false`.
 - `preflight_commitment`: (optional) see the JSON-RPC [sendTransaction](https://docs.solana.com/developing/clients/jsonrpc-api#sendtransaction) API.
 If not set, defaults to `finalized`.